github/docs/content/packages/learn-github-packages/about-permissions-for-github-packages.md

 ## Permissions for {% ifversion packages-registries-v2 %}repository-scoped {% endif %}packages

-A {% ifversion packages-registries-v2 %}repository-scoped {% endif %}package inherits the permissions and visibility of the repository that owns the package.
+A {% ifversion packages-registries-v2 %}repository-scoped {% endif %}package inherits the permissions and visibility of the repository in which the package is published.
 You can find a package scoped to a repository by going to the main page of the repository and clicking the **Packages** link to the right of the page. {% ifversion fpt or ghec %}For more information, see "[Connecting a repository to a package](/packages/learn-github-packages/connecting-a-repository-to-a-package)."{% endif %}

 {% ifversion packages-registries-v2 %}
 The following {% data variables.product.prodname_registry %} registries **only** support repository-scoped permissions.